mmartinezluis/hotel-booking/README.md

 * Admin users can start a hotel search with a pre-existing or newly created user already loaded in the database for a fast hotel booking process.
 * Admin users can create a new user right before booking a reservation.

-Hotel Booking is under development and it currenlty suports the following functionalities:
+Hotel Booking is under development and it currenlty supports the following functionalities:
 * Users can find hotel reservations by a given city in real-time.
 * Users can verify the availability of a reservation in real-time and can book a reservation.